Unforgotten season 6: next episode, recaps, cast, plot, interviews and everything we know

 Sinéad Keenan as DCI Jess James.
 (Image credit: ITV)

-Sanjeev Bhaskar as DI Sunny Khan
+Sanjeev Bhaskar on playing DI Sunny Khan

 Sanjeev Bhaskar has played DI Sunny Khan since Unforgotten season 1, when his detective partner Cassie Stuart was played by Nicola Walker.
 Ever since Cassie was killed at the end of Unforgotten season 4, Sunny has been devastated at the loss of his friend and confidante.
 He only pulled himself together during Unforgotten season 5 when he managed to get along better with his new partner Jess.